-- Daily maintenance: Switch off electronic devices after use
+Daily maintenance: Switch off electronic devices and music equipment after use

-- Switch off music equipment after use, reduce room temperature in case of heating (1 degree saves 6% of energy), insert temperature regulation, increase room temperature in case of cooling, - Organise general inspection of the building. try to detect energy loss points, track costs and consumption, and detect unusually high consumption. - Create the checklist for the last person leaving the room (close the doors, switch off the lights...) - Install LED-bulbs (it allows 80% of electricity reduction) - Consider creative initiative e.g. "Climate days" when the heating in the buildings is reduced considerably (as Big Sweater Day in Belgium or in other countries) - Be mindful of the water usage - Explore ways of modernising the building
+Reduce room temperature in case of heating (1 degree saves 6% of energy), insert temperature regulation, increase room temperature in case of cooling

+Create the checklist for the last person leaving the room (close the doors, switch off the lights...)

+Consider creative initiatives e.g. "Climate days" when the heating in the building is reduced considerably (as Big Sweater Day in Belgium and in other countries)

+Optimise bathroom water use and be mindful of water usage in general

 - Old/historically protected building

-- Investment for infrastructure
+- >>> Investment for infrastructure

 - Rented buildings = no priority to invest

 - Different cultures not so easy to reach people

 - Technically inflexible building